 How do I pick the best balance transfer credit card for me?

 To pick the best card for you, you’ll need to compare balance transfer credit cards based on their features and your financial goals.
 For instance, if you want the longest period of 0% introductory APR, look for cards with 15- to 18-month introductory periods.
-The Discover it® 18 Month Balance Transfer Offer gives you 0% intro APR for 18 months on balance transfers and then the ongoing APR of 13.24% – 24.24% Variable APR.
+The Discover it® 18 Month Balance Transfer Offer gives you 0% intro APR for 18 months on balance transfers and then the ongoing APR of 13.49% – 24.49% Variable APR.
 Or, if you want a card that offers $0 introductory balance transfer fees (for transfers made during the first 60 days of account opening, then 5% with a minimum of $5), consider the Chase Slate® card.

 If you’ve done the math and figured out the potential savings on interest and fees, then it may be time to apply.
 You can explore the best balance transfer credit cards as recommended by The Simple Dollar, and also find other resources to help you out along the way from our experts: